ggarcia453/Baseball-Stats-Predictor/api/README.md

 This section details how to use the API and what can be expected when running the code.

 ## Endpoints
 ### Batting

 The access point for this endpoint is /batting.
-The query parameters are as folows:
-- team: Filter by team name (use three letter code found in [code table](#code-table))
-- name: Filter by player name (use hyphen for spaces)
-- season: Filter by specific season(s)
-    - Single season: ?season=2023
-    - Range of seasons: ?season=2020&season=2023 (returns 2020-2023)
+It returns a json of the folling stats:

 ### Pitching

+The access point for this endpoint is /pitching.
+It returns a json of the folling stats:

+## Query Parameters
-The query parameters are as follows:
+The query parameters for all endpoints are the same.
+They are listed below.

 Query Parameters:
 - team: Filter by team name (use three letter code found in [code table](#code-table))
+  - example: Search for Baltimore Orioles PLayers -> ?team=BAL
 - name: Filter by player name (use hyphen for spaces)
   - example: "Barry Bonds" -> "Barry-Bonds"
 - season: Filter by specific season(s)
-  - Single season: ?season=2023
+  - Single season: ?season=2023 (returns 2023 season alone)
   - Range of seasons: ?season=2020&season=2023 (returns 2020-2023)

 ## Code Table
+This code table is used for filtering stats by specific team.
+See [Query Parameters](#query-parameters) for more information.

 | Code | Team                          | Division                  |
 |------|-------------------------------|---------------------------|
 | BAL  | Baltimore Orioles             | AL East                   |